Solon, OH

 A Parent’s Guide to Scheduling and Preparing for Pediatric Dental Exams

-Oct 14, 2024
+Oct 13, 2024

 As parents, we want our children to grow up with healthy, happy smiles.
 One of the key ways to ensure their long-term dental health is by scheduling regular pediatric dental exams.
 These exams not only prevent future dental problems but also help build good habits that your child can carry into adulthood.
-In this guide, we'll explore when to schedule your child’s dental exams, how often they should occur, and how you can prepare your little one for the visit—without the tears.

 When to Schedule Your Child’s First Dental Exam

 The American Academy of Pediatric Dentistry (AAPD) recommends that children have their first dental visit by their first birthday or within six months of their first tooth appearing.
-While this may seem early, this first visit is crucial in setting the foundation for a lifetime of dental health.
-The goal is to establish a relationship with a pediatric dentist and address any potential oral health issues before they become serious.
+While this may seem early, this initial visit is crucial in setting the foundation for a lifetime of healthy teeth.

 How Often Should Your Child Have a Dental Exam?